Skip to main content

 openSUSE Tumbleweed

-Good package availability out of the box. niri, hyprland, ghostty, and most tools are in standard repos via zypper.
-Only quickshell and matugen need to be built from source.
+Good package availability out of the box. niri, hyprland, ghostty, and most tools are in standard repos.
+Additional packages come from the DankLinux OBS repository.

 Gentoo